haltersweb/Mac-Tensorflow-ObjectDetection-LabelImg-installation/README.md

 Coursera has an excellent [instruction video](https://www.coursera.org/lecture/python-project/how-to-install-jupyter-on-a-mac-optional-RCR8s) by the University of Michigan on installing Homebrew, Python3, spinning up a Python Virtual Environment, and installing Jupyter Notebook.

 ## Step 1.
-Set up your Python virtual environment
+Set up your Python virtual environment with venv

 These instructions assume you already have Python 3.8 installed.
 (If you don't have Python 3.8 installed here is a video that tells you how to [install particular Python versions using pyenv](https://www.youtube.com/watch?v=-5vd5GEpF-w).)